blanshec/yp_mesto-server/README.md

 ### Server for an app called Mesto

-link to the app: <https://github.com/blanshec/yp_mesto>
+link to the app rep: <https://github.com/blanshec/yp_mesto>

 ### Installation